Chris Hurford: Internal ALP role

 Within the South Australian ALP, Hurford is arguably an important modernising figure.
 He led the creation of the Labor Unity faction, a group variously described as "right-wing", moderate or (after the ascension of the UK Blair Government) "Third Way".
-A Catholic, Hurford won support from the socially conservative leadership of the Shop Distributive and Allied Trades Union in forming the faction.
+As a Catholic, Hurford won support from the socially conservative leadership of the Shop Distributive and Allied Trades Union in forming the faction.

-In the 1980s Hurford led the SA Labor Unity group in vigorously defending within the ALP the policy direction of the Hawke Government, a direction with which the larger Centre-Left and Left factions were uncomfortable.
-By the 1990s Labor Unity became a substantial counterweight to the other factions in SA.
+In the 1980s, Hurford led the SA Labor Unity group in vigorously defending within the ALP the policy direction of the Hawke Government, a direction with which the larger Centre-Left and Left factions were uncomfortable.
+By the 1990s, Labor Unity had become a substantial counterweight to the other factions in SA.

 Post political life

 On resignation from Parliament at the end of 1987, Hurford became Australia's Consul-General in New York for four years.

-In 1991 he was appointed as head of external relations at the University of South Australia.
+In 1991, he was appointed head of external relations at the University of South Australia.